taahamahdi/Game-Bot/README.md

 * Consider mapping game exceptions (like for CSGO and TF2) in a dictionary to replace the else if statements

-* When a game isn't found, react to the user's message with a crying emoji.
+* <del>When a game isn't found, react to the user's message with a crying emoji.</del>

 * <del>Add server counter for DiscordBots.org</del>